NotAnyMike/mikew/README.md

 ## About DB

-* The app is connecting directly to google cloud SQL (even in localhost due to some error with permisions with the cloud_sql_proxy file)
+* The app is connecting directly to google cloud SQL (even in localhost if `DEBUG` is `False` due to some error with permisions with the cloud_sql_proxy file)

 ### DB tested
 1. SQLite: Google App Engine does not grant access to the system files